learn-co-students/log_reg_metrics/README.md

 #your work here
 ```

-#### Generate two confusion matrices for the training predictions and testing predictions
+#### Generate two confusion matrices, one each for the training predictions and testing predictions

 ```python